Canon EOS R6 Mark II at a glance:

 Click on any sample image to see a full resolution version

-In my experience, the subject detection system works extraordinarily well, allowing you concentrate on composition and timing while the camera follows the subject and keeps it sharp.
+In my experience, the subject detection system works extraordinarily well, allowing for concentration on composition and timing while the camera follows the subject and keeps it sharp.
 With large, predictably moving subjects such as vehicles, it’ll get things right pretty much all the time.
 However, when shooting small, erratic subjects such as birds with high-speed bursts, I found that it occasionally lost track, drifting onto foreground or background detail instead.
 It’s possible that spending a bit of time tweaking and fine-tuning the AF system would give more reliable results.

 Auto subject selection isn’t foolproof, either.
 For example, when I was photographing birds perched in trees, it decided more than once to outline and concentrate on branches instead (it’s not obvious what kind of subject the camera thought it was focusing on).
 But despite these occasional flaws, the autofocus is still far beyond that offered by any DSLR, making it easier than ever to get sharp images of moving subjects.
 However, the EOS R6 Mark II is, understandably, not quite a mini EOS R3.